McPoozle/dnd-notes/content/Venix/NPCs/Smaller-Scale NPCs.md

 ### Eastern NPCs

 #### Erolith Valmear
->Initially met at the [[Balm Sure#Bramblevale Ball Poisoning|Balm Sure Ball]], father starting a new business "New Found Treasures" (scam) of an art gallery where commoners and nobles can purchase art, but it stays in the gallery; flagship location in [[Corpetty]].
+>Initially met at the [[Balm Sure#Bramblevale Ball Poisoning|Balm Sure Ball]], father starting a new business "New Found Treasures" (scam) of an art gallery where commoners and nobles can purchase art, but it stays in the gallery; flagship location in [[Corpetti]].
 Father Earl Kristen is a spendthrift

 ___